Ram-ambati/Ram-ambati/README.md

 ✅ **AI Explorer** - Fascinated by ML/DL applications
 ✅ **Clean Code Advocate** - Readability is non-negotiable
 ✅ **Open to Learning** - Always evolving, never complacent

 ---

-## 🚀 About Me

-I'm a **curious developer** who doesn't just learn — I **understand from the roots**.
-I love building systems, exploring AI, and crafting clean, efficient software that makes an impact.

-💡 **Philosophy:** Code should be read more than it's written.
-Write for humans, compile for machines.

----